- International Republican Institute - IRI

 - Media & democracy

 Georgia has a number of laws and regulations governing water resources, dating back to the late nineties and partially amended after 2003.
-Changes, however, have not always followed a clear and coherent strategy.
-As a result, in the words of the United Nations Economic Commission for Europe (UNECE), the current legislation is an “unworkable and fragmented system”.
+These changes, however, have not always followed a clear and coherent strategy.
+Consequently, in the words of the United Nations Economic Commission for Europe (UNECE), the current legislation is an “unworkable and fragmented system”.